SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 > network  isalmost entirely US-based).

 On the one hand: gee, that's too bad.
 On the other: this is an example of scrupulous scientific honesty, and you should be applauding now.
-(Though sadly, regretting the study isn't what we all want it to be.)
+(Though doing so sadly, regretting the study isn't what we all want it to be.)

 <img src="{{ site.baseurl }}/images/2021-04-16-covid-vaccines-and-clots-cbs.jpg" width="400" height="168" alt="CBS: COVID thrombosis risk and pushback on vaccine risk" title="CBS: COVID thrombosis risk and pushback on vaccine risk" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 There was of course pushback from other sectors, as well.
 I'm not a fan of the general media for this short of thing.
-But since [STAT News](https://www.statnews.com/) doesn't have an article up yet on this, I turned to a CBS news article <sup id="fn3a">[[3]](#fn3)</sup>.
+But since [_STAT News_](https://www.statnews.com/) doesn't have an article up yet on this, I turned to a CBS news article <sup id="fn3a">[[3]](#fn3)</sup>.
 Slightly to my (pleasant) surprise, it turned out to be pretty good.

 Pfizer commented on the confusing study design (presumably for the issues the authors themselves raised above):

 > Pfizer said that its own "comprehensive assessment of ongoing aggregate safety
 > data... provided no evidence to conclude that arterial or venous thromboembolic events,